Actions of highly eccentric orbits: Application to the St ackel Fudge

 With the setup illustrated by Fig.~\ref{fig:problem}, the adopted value of $u_{\rm min}$ is too small because it is where the red curve passes through zero rather than the endpoint of the blue points, and $p_u$ may be predicted to be very small in the spurious interval of integration.
 Hence the contribution of the spurious interval to $\p J_r/\p I_3$ can then be much greater than its contribution to $J_r\propto\oint\d u\,p_u$.
 It follows that the Fudge is liable to compute frequencies markedly less accurately than it computes actions.

-Fig.~\ref{fig:freqs} shows values returned for the frequencies of the orbits plotted in Figs.~\ref{fig:6vary} and \ref{fig:6ecc} when $\Delta$ is set to $\Delta_{\rm shell}$ (upper panel) and when it is varied according to equation (\ref{eq:interp}).
-As in Fig.~\ref{fig:acts}, the vertical spread in each group of points reflects the Fudge's inaccuracy.
-With fixed $\Delta$ serious errors are apparent for $I_3>I_{3\rm crit}$.
+{\rd Fig.~\ref{fig:freqs} shows standard deviations in the computed frequencies of the orbits plotted in Figs.~\ref{fig:6vary} and \ref{fig:6ecc} when $\Delta$ is set to $\Delta_{\rm shell}$ (dashed line) and when it is varied according to equation (\ref{eq:interp}) (full line).} With fixed $\Delta$ serious errors are apparent for $I_3>I_{3\rm crit}$.
 Varying $\Delta$ modestly reduces the error in $\Omega_r$ and $\Omega_z$, especially near $I_{3\rm crit}$ but does not provide a satisfactory resolution of the problem.
-The errors in $\Omega_\phi$ remain unacceptably large.
+The errors in $\Omega_\phi$ remain unacceptably large. {\rd This weakness of the Fudge should be borne in mind on the comparatively rare occasions when it's used to compute frequencies rather than actions.}